Magnus-droid/Masters/README.md

 ## So far:
 1) Oracle cloud VPS running on 130.61.249.221
+2) Git connection set up
-2) Fake telent socket on port 23 reachable from all IPs
+3) Fake telent socket on port 23 reachable from all IPs
-3) Command logging based on IP
+4) Command logging based on IP

 ## TODOs